 Measuring for Side Hinged Doors

-Much like our Up and Over doors, Side Hinged doors are usually pre-fitted with either a steel or aluminium sub frame for the very easiest installation and best overall fit and weatherseling.
-More traditional timber Side Hinged doors are usually fitted with a timber sub frame which can of course be any size if required to accomodate unusual opening sizes or shapes.
+Much like our Up and Over doors, Side Hinged doors are now usually pre-fitted with either a steel or aluminium outer sub frame for the very easiest installation and best overall fit and weathersealing.
+More traditional timber side hinged doors are usually fitted with a timber sub frame, which can of course be any size if required to accomodate unusual opening sizes or shapes.
 A timber sub frame provides increased flexibility during the installation process, and is able to be adjusted and cut down to fit any existing stonework where a steel frame would require infilling.
 Timber frames can be ordered in a wide variety of sizes, making them more flexible to order than steel and aluminium frames.

 Standard Side Hinged Garage Doors

 Important: If you have an opening size that does not seem to match any overall dimensions for a range of standard doors, then as long as you are happy with the smaller standard sizes you can pack out the opening to secure the sub frame.
 It is almost like adding a further sub frame on top of the existing frame, with some limits of course in terms of visual appearance.

 General rule of thumb: The ordering size is the fixing sub frame daylight opening size (allow for the sub frame in your calculations!) with some exceptions for purpose made hinged doors on certain manufacturers.